-Field Description The functionality of ELSB and ELSA depends on the channel mode.
+Field Description 2 ELSA Edge or Level Select The functionality of ELSB and ELSA depends on the channel mode.
 See the table in the register description.
 ELSA is write protected.
 It can be written only when MODE[WPDIS] = 1.
-1 Reserved This field is reserved.
-This read-only field is reserved and always has the value 0.
-0 Reserved This field is reserved.
-This read-only field is reserved and always has the value 0.
+1 Reserved This read-only field is reserved and always has the value 0.
+0 Reserved This read-only field is reserved and always has the value 0.